Reviewable/Reviewable/docs/subscriptions.md

 {:.tip}
 Restricting an organization to a team and extending it to other organizations are mutually exclusive.

-### Payments

-You will need to specify a card to use for payments.
-This can be a credit or debit card — most anything with a major payment network logo on it should work.
-Reviewable uses Stripe to process payments and store your credit card information, so you can have full confidence that your financial information is secure.

-{:.tip}
-At this time, each user can only specify one card for all their subscriptions.

-Under the card information, you can reveal extra fields that let you specify a custom memo to include on the monthly receipts (accountants love these!), and a different email address to send the receipts to.

 ### Canceling a subscription

 To cancel a subscription, click the **Edit subscription** button and switch to the free plan — don't forget to click **Confirm**!
 Only the user who originally created the subscription can do this.
 If this is not possible or convenient, please get in touch with [support](mailto:support@reviewable.io) and we'll help you out.

 You can change or cancel a subscription at any time with immediate effect, but there will be no refunds or proration of fees.
 If you cancel, previously created reviews will continue to be accessible and synchronized with GitHub.
 However, you'll no longer have the ability to create new reviews.

-### Subscription ownership
+### Billing manager

-Any organization member can start a subscription and they'll be able to manage it as long as they remain a member of the organization.
-Any organization owner is also allowed to manage the subscription but cannot delegate this privilege at the moment.
-Other members will be informed that a subscription exists with an “Organizational subscription active” message next to the organization name but will be unable to affect it in any way.
+Any organization member can start a subscription and by doing so they become the organization's billing manager until they either leave the organization or a different billing manager is assigned.
+Any organization owner is also allowed to manage the subscription.

-An organization may not have multiple concurrent subscriptions.

 ## Licenses